-Businesses should focus on ways to review workforce mobility, facilitate return to work and transferability of labour supply, execute reskilling and upskilling, attraction and recruitment, onboarding, and retention.
+Businesses should focus on workforce mobility, return to work, transferability of labour supply, reskilling and upskilling, attraction and recruitment, onboarding and retention.
 To protect workers, employers should ensure that workers are trained and encouraged to provide input.

 SOURCES OF TALENT FOR BC EMPLOYERS